Canon CanoScan 9000F Mark II vs Epson Perfection V600 Photo

 Auto Scan Mode detects the type of document being scanned – Photo, Post Card, Business Card, Magazine, Newspaper, Document – and automatically crops and saves files to PDF or JPEG format based on image type.

-Clearly lower power consumption on operation
+Vastly lower power consumption on operation

 1.50 W lower power consumption on operation.
 How much power the device consumes when it's switched on.

-Substantially lower power consumption on standby
+Explicitly lower power consumption on standby

 4.60 W lower power consumption on standby.
 How much power the device consumes when shut down but still plugged in.

 The device can save and synchronize documents with Evernote.